Hundreds gather in LaGrange to meet Buddhist monks on peace walk

 The backstory:

 After marching into the town to lined streets, the monks stopped for lunch at Western Heights Baptist Church, drawing a large crowd.
-They said the LaGrange turnout was the largest they had seen so far.
+They said the LaGrange turnout was the largest they had seen so far during a lunch break.

-The lunch was the first planned stop in Georgia after the group crossed the state line from Alabama on Friday.
+The lunch was the first daytime stop in Georgia after the group crossed the state line from Alabama on Friday and spent the night in West Point.

 The monks are on a 120-day march to promote national healing, unity, compassion and mindful practice.
 The pilgrimage began in Fort Worth, Texas, in October and is expected to end in Washington, D.C., in February.
+Saturday was day 63 on the road for the monks.
 Since the journey began, social media users have followed the monks’ daily progress as they walk through communities across the country.

-After eating lunch, the monks prayed with the crowd and tied strings around attendees' wrists, a gesture meant to bring good luck, health and protection.
+After eating lunch, the monks spoke to the crowd and tied strings around attendees' wrists, a gesture meant to bring good luck, health and protection.
 The string is meant to be worn until it falls off.

 What they're saying: